stefslon/exportToPPTX/README.md

 Adds PowerPoint table to the current slide.
 Requires table content to be supplied in the form of a cell matrix.
 This command does not return any values.

-All of the 'addTextbox' Additional parameters apply to the table as well.
+All of the `addTextbox` Additional parameters apply to the table as well.

 ## Example